karthik/rdat/README.md

 ```
 checkout(dat, hash)
 ```
 Gets the dat at a particular hash.
-Adds the dataframe to a dat

 #### rDat.push
 ```